 Then a new teacher comes to town: Ms. Lee.
 She’s Korean American, and for the first time Chloe has a person to talk to who seems to understand completely.
 For Ms. Lee’s class, Chloe finally gets to explore her family history.
 But what she unearths is light-years away from what she expected.

 Middle Grade, Age 09 and Older

 Community Represented: Korean/Korean American

-Themes: Allegory, Allyship, Cross-Group Friendship, Discrimination: Racial, Engagement Tool: Discussion, Engagement Tool: I'm Your Neighbor Books Created, Family Relationship: Parents, Generation: 1st, Refugee: War/Conflict, The Arts
+Themes: Allegory, Allyship, Cross-Group Friendship, Discrimination: Racial, Engagement Tool: Discussion, Engagement Tool: I'm Your Neighbor Books Created, Family Relationship: Parents, Generation: 1st, Recommended: Counterpoint to AAPI Hate, Refugee: War/Conflict, The Arts

 Setting: United States (Texas)